dgtlkitchen/vrf/PRD.md

 ### 9.1 Monitoring Transient drand Delays

 - A block failing because the target drand beacon is not yet available (when `VrfParams.enabled == true`) is acceptable as a **rare, transient** event: the network will attempt to propose the same height again a few seconds later, at which point the beacon is likely ready.
-- To detect when drand is running “too hot” relative to block time (e.g., frequent “no randomness, block failed” events), `republicd` should:
+- To detect when drand is running “too hot” relative to block time (e.g., frequent “no randomness, block failed” events), `chaind` should:
   - Emit clear, structured error logs whenever `PreBlock` fails due to VRF, with at least:
     - `{ height, target_round, reason = missing_beacon | hash_mismatch | bad_signature | inconsistent_extensions }`.
     - Example: “vrf: randomness verification failed for height=H round=X reason=bad_signature”.